Nine (2009 live-action film): Chart performance

+Release

+Nine premiered at the Dubai International Film Festival on December 9, 2009, and had a limited release in New York City and Los Angeles on December 18, with a wide release in the United States on December 25, by The Weinstein Company.

 Reception

-Nine received generally mixed-to-negative reviews, although the performances of the cast were praised by critics.
+Nine received generally mixed reviews, although the performances of the cast were praised by critics.
 As of September 2024, the film holds a 39% approval rating on review aggregate Rotten Tomatoes based on 208 reviews, with an average rating of 5.20/10.
 The critical consensus is: "It has a game, great-looking cast, led by the always worthwhile Daniel Day-Lewis, but Rob Marshall's Nine is chaotic and curiously distant."
 On Metacritic, the film has an average rating of 49/100 from 33 reviews, indicating "mixed or average reviews".
-The film was also a box office bomb, as it grossed just $19 million domestically and just below $54 million worldwide, against an $80 million budget.
-Despite this less than favorable reception, it received four nominations for the 82nd Academy Awards and received other notable nominations and awards.
+The film was also a commercial disappointment, as it grossed $19 million domestically and less than $54 million worldwide, against an $80 million budget.

+Todd McCarthy of Variety called the film "a savvy piece of musical filmmaking.
+Sophisticated, sexy and stylishly decked out, Rob Marshall’s disciplined, tightly focused film impresses and amuses as it extravagantly renders the creative crisis of a middle-aged Italian director, circa 1965".

+Richard Corliss of TIME magazine wrote that "Only Cotillard, as Guido's long-suffering wife Luisa, is in command of her character whether she's singing, speaking or just staring darts at her philandering mate."
+Corliss also praised Cotillard's rendition of "My Husband Makes Movies", calling it a "lovely scene" and "a moment of emotional truth at the heart of this expertly made but hollow enterprise."

+For Ali Plumb of Empire magazine, "Though slightly marred by a clunky structure and a lack of truly catchy tunes, Nine's wall-to-wall first-rate performances from its stellar cast (especially Cotillard) add a touch of class."

+Nicholas Barber of The Independent wrote; "Apart from a touching ballad performed by Cotillard, as Day-Lewis's wronged wife, you could cut out any of them [songs] without affecting the story, mainly because there isn't much of a story to affect."

+Alistair Harkness of The Scotsman called Nine "the worst film of the year" for "its absolute awfulness, for its mind-numbing shallowness, for its smug and self-satisfied cast, and for its ability to wreck Daniel Day-Lewis's otherwise unblemished record."

+TIME magazine ranked Cotillard's performance in Nine as the fifth best female performance of 2009.

-In a 2018 interview with The New Yorker, Rob Marshall revealed that he believes the Weinstein Company failed to market the film properly as it was a trickier sell than Chicago and should have started in festivals and smaller venues.
-He also said, “I did feel somewhat compromised working on it.
-Everything on the screen wasn’t fully my perfect version of it.”
+In a 2018 interview with The New Yorker, Marshall revealed that he felt Nine failed because the Weinstein Company didn't market the film properly as it was a trickier sell than Chicago and should have started in festivals and smaller venues.
+He also admitted that "I did feel somewhat compromised working on it.
+Everything on the screen wasn’t fully my perfect version of it."